LappleApple/awesome-leading-and-managing/Abilities-Qualities-Values.md

 - [Building Trust on Agile Teams](http://agilecoach.typepad.com/agile-coaching/2010/08/building-trust.html) - by Rachel Davies.
 Takeaway: Posits a trust equation—"T = C + R + I / S. The letters in this formula stands for, Trustworthiness = Credibility + Reliability + Intimacy all divided by Self-orientation, where: Credibility relates to expertise."

+- [Humans Hate Being Spun: How to Practice Radical Honesty — from the Woman Who Defined Netflix’s Culture](http://firstround.com/review/humans-hate-being-spun-how-to-practice-radical-honesty-from-the-woman-who-defined-netflixs-culture/) - by FirstRound.
+Takeaway: "Too often, upper management thinks that sharing about problems confronting the business will heighten anxiety among staff, but what's more anxiety provoking is not knowing.
+You can't protect your people from hard truths anyway.
+And holding back the truth, or telling them half-truths, will only breed contempt.
+Trust is based on honest communication, and I find that employees become cynical when they hear half-truths."

 - [Team Trust Canvas](https://inteamwetrust.com/team-trust-toolbox/team-trust-canvas/) - by In Team We Trust.
 Takeaway: a one-page planning canvas to help your team build trust explicitly.

 - [Trust Anti-Pattern Cards](https://inteamwetrust.com/team-trust-toolbox/trust-anti-pattern-cards/) - by In Team We Trust.
 Takeaway: a set of cards that cover antipatterns like blame, broken schedules, conflict.
 You can use the cards in retrospective exercises to identiy issues and resolve them.